kelseyhightower/kubernetes-the-hard-way/docs/01-prerequisites.md

 # Prerequisites

+This tutorial can be followed using either Google Cloud Platform or Microsoft Azure.
+Any sections where the commands to be entered are different based on the selected platform will either be captioned ```gcloud``` or ```az```, depending on the platform that the command applies to.

 ## Google Cloud Platform

 This tutorial leverages the [Google Cloud Platform](https://cloud.google.com/) to streamline provisioning of the compute infrastructure required to bootstrap a Kubernetes cluster from the ground up.
 [Sign up](https://cloud.google.com/free/) for $300 in free credits.